If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com

 Spend one night in the region to visit the next attraction on our list.

-One of the youngest national parks in Romania, Buila-Vanturarita is also the smallest one in the country.
-Extending across Capatanii Mountains, the maximum altitude of the park is 1,885 meters on Vanturarita Mare Peak.
-It’s a true labyrinth of limestone and karstic landscape, virgin forests, caves, gorges and cultural attractions if we count in the nearby monasteries and churches.
+One of the newest national parks in Romania, Buila-Vanturarita is also the smallest one in the country.
+Extending across Capatanii Mountains, the maximum altitude of the park is reached on Vanturarita Mare Peak (1,885 meters).
+It’s a true labyrinth of limestone and karstic landscape, virgin forests, caves, gorges, and cultural attractions if we count in the nearby monasteries and churches.

 Almost 2,000 caves of various sizes and origins have been discovered until now in Gorj County.
-One of them, Cioarei Cave, is the place of a major archaeological discovery as the oldest Paleolithic habitat in the country was found here, the cave being inhabited 50,000 years ago.
-While most caves are closed to the public, you can still visit the caves Polovragi and Muierilor.
+One of them, Cioarei Cave, is the place where the oldest Paleolithic habitat in the country was found, the cave being inhabited 50,000 years ago.
+While most caves are closed to the public, you can still visit Polovragi and Muierilor.

-Don’t forget to visit Uncover Romania again as Part 3 of the 100 Places to See in Romania will be all about Transylvania.
+Don’t forget to visit Uncover Romania for Part 3 of the 100 Places to See in Romania.
 If you think we missed any great destinations, let us know in the comments section below.